-OCCE 2024 provides a forum for new research results, practical experiences, developments, ideas, and national perspectives, related to the conference focus and themes for all levels of education (preschool, primary, secondary, higher, vocational, and lifelong learning), including the professional development of educators (teachers, trainers and academic and support staff at other educational institutions) and related questions on educational management.
+The OCCE 2024 will provide a forum for new research results, practical experiences, developments, ideas, and national perspectives, related to the conference focus and themes for all levels of education (preschool, primary, secondary, higher, vocational, and lifelong learning), including the professional development of educators (teachers, trainers and academic and support staff at other educational institutions) and related questions on educational management.

 The conference will aim to explore the impact of technology across a range of user experiences including those of students, staff and management.
-This will provide for an interesting creative tension during the conference.
+This will create an interesting creative tension during the conference.

-This year's focus will be “Digitally Transformed Education: Are We There Yet?” as a continuation from the IFIP TC3 OCCE 2021 DTEL Tampere, Finland 2021 conference theme “Digital transformation of educational and learning – past, present and future”.
+This year's focus will be “Digitally Transformed Education: Are We There Yet?” as a continuation from the IFIP TC3 OCCE 2021 DTEL Tampere, Finland conference theme, “Digital transformation of educational and learning – past, present and future”.

 The conference will focus on the contribution and potential of digitalisation and digital transformation in school, vocational, professional and higher education or lifelong learning.
-There were several digitalisation efforts noted at the Tampere conference, but the question is, are we there yet?
-Has digital transformation been realised in education?
-If not, what are we missing?
-If yes, what are the best practices, success stories and lessons generated from the experience.
+There were several digitalisation efforts noted at the 2021 conference, but the key questions are:

 Call for papers

-We invite you to submit your work to OCCE 2024, which enables you to:
+We invite you to submit your work to OCCE 2024 which will enable you to: